Short answer

 Can QR codes be traced?

 Can QR codes be tracked?
-What’s possible, what’s not, and why it matters
+What's possible and what is not

 Does a QR code show location?
 Accuracy, limits, and examples